 During the early twentieth century, any man wearing a wristwatch made a very daring statement as the classic pocket watch was considered the only timepiece a gentleman should carry.
 Cartier were a major influence in persuading the Parisian aristocracy to accept the idea of wristwatches for men.
 The Santos was promoted to show that the adventurous gentleman was wearing a wristwatch in all elements of his life.
 The “Tank” wristwatch, introduced in 1917 during the First World War, was Cartier’s most famous model.
 Louis Cartier was inspired by the tough new war machine the Americans introduced to the fighting in Europe – the tank – to design a rugged, yet beautiful watch that became a classic.

 This rare, beautiful 18ct classic vintage Cartier gentleman’s dress watch case has a wonderful ‘Sands of Time’ dial in extraordinary condition, as are the case and movement.
 At 34mm, excluding the correct Cartier crown, this a good sized watch for the period.
-The watch is in beautiful, fully restored condition, having just completed a full restoration by our team.
+The watch is in beautiful, completely original, unrestored and untouched condition.

 Cartier watches are, of course, very highly regarded for their design, elegance and sophistication making this the perfect watch for special occasions or with care, everyday use.

-The silver-white dial has an attractive and highly distinctive golden swirl effect, known as ‘Sands of Time’.
+The original, unrestored and untouched silver-white dial has an attractive and highly distinctive golden swirl effect, known as ‘Sands of Time’.
 Although quite faint, this elevates the dial to something very special.
-The dial carries yellow gilt applied ‘Baton’ hour indices, matched by the original, restored Index hands.
+The dial carries yellow gilt applied ‘Baton’ hour indices, matched by the original, unrestored Index hands.
 The simplicity, elegance and lightness of the dial is so elegant and refined.